 - a.
 As outlined in Part IV.C.3.c above, the Supervising Administrator shall schedule a meeting with the Responding Faculty Member when it appears that sanctions may be proposed for that Faculty Member's alleged unprofessional conduct.
 (See "Limitations on Sanctions" in Part IV.E.4 below to determine which sanctions can be imposed by which level of administration.)
-When scheduling the meeting, the Supervising Administrator shall give the Responding Faculty Member reasonable time to compile information with which to respond to the allegations outlined in the written notice, and shall inform the Responding Faculty Member of their right to have an elected member of the BFA Grievance Advisory Committee present at this meeting, and at any subsequent meetings concerning the allegations. - b.
-Responding Faculty Members are expected to attend meetings scheduled to discuss allegations of unprofessional conduct in accordance with their duty to comply with all rules and regulations adopted by the Board of Regents, campus, and academic units, including but not limited to the provisions of this PRR (see Part II.C.1.d above). - c.
-A Responding Faculty Member may be accompanied to the meeting by a third party advisor such as a colleague, an elected member of the BFA Grievance Committee, or an advocate.
-Such advisors should not participate in the meeting.
-If the Responding Faculty Member requests that a member of the BFA Grievance Committee attend, their role is not to represent the Responding Faculty Member but to observe the proceedings.
+When scheduling the meeting, the Supervising Administrator shall give the Responding Faculty Member reasonable time to compile information with which to respond to the allegations outlined in the written notice. - b.
+Responding Faculty Members are expected to attend meetings scheduled to discuss allegations of unprofessional conduct in accordance with their duty to comply with all rules and regulations adopted by the Board of Regents, campus, and academic units, including but not limited to the provisions of this PRR (see Part II.C.1.d above).

+c.
+A Responding Faculty Member may be accompanied to the meeting by a third party advisor such as a colleague, a person designated by the BFA Grievance Advisory Committee, or an advocate.
+Such advisors should not participate in the meeting.- If the Responding Faculty Member requests that a designee of the BFA Grievance Advisory Committee attend, their role is not to represent the Responding Faculty Member but to observe the proceedings.